Selena Gomez Reportedly ‘Stunned’ Over Ex Justin Bieber’s Rumored Engagement To Hailey Baldwin

 February 20: @SelenaGomez and @JustinBieber on a boat in Jamaica. #BadLiar #BestMusicVideo #iHeartAwards. #jb#justinbieber#justinandselena#justinbieberandselenagomez#jelena#jelenaforever#jelenaforlife#jelenaforevertogether#paparazzi#selenagomez#selenagomeznews#selenagomezupdates#gomez#porpusetour#belieber#beliebers#justinbiebernews#justinbieberupdates#jelenaisback#charliegomez#jelenaisalive#jelenaisreal#bieberfever#lovebirds#truelove#love#couplegoals

-But according to Gomez’s insider, the “Back To You” singer doesn’t believe the “Never Say Never” singer’s engagement is the real deal and is under the impression that it’s all a ploy to make her “jealous”.
+But according to Gomez’s insider, the “Back To You” singer doesn’t believe the “Never Say Never” singer’s engagement is the real deal and is under the impression that it’s all a ploy to make her “jealous.”

 “Selena can’t help feeling that Justin has some ulterior motive going on, like, he’s trying to make her jealous, or he’s proving a point to her that he really is grown up and ready for commitment.
 She just can’t get her mind around it otherwise.”